giusalfieri/IPA_Project/ucasML_package/README.md

 2. **Make the ucasML Executable**

-   Proceed to extract opencv_libs_ucasML.zip in a folder.

-   Navigate to the bin directory inside the extracted folder and make the ucasML file executable (here ucasML is the name of the folder of the extracted ucasML package, change if needed):
+   Navigate to the bin directory inside this folder and make the ucasML file executable (here ucasML is the name of the folder of the extracted ucasML package, change if needed):

    ```sh
    cd ucasML_package/bin